 It's equally frustrating for the people you're hoping to meet.
 Industry icons are people too.
 They want to help others but just don’t have the time to mentor everyone individually.
 That’s why Jeff Miller and I created Speed Mentoring.
 To help Creatives get actual face time with some of the industry's best Creative minds.

-We launched Speed Mentoring at The 3% Conference in San Francisco because it’s the only conference where hundreds of Creative women (and men) come together to connect and problem solve.
-It’s a rare opportunity that deserves something way beyond "networking".
+We first launched Speed Mentoring at The 2013 3% Conference in San Francisco because as the only conference where hundreds of Creative women (and men) come together to connect and problem solve we thought it deserved something way beyond "networking".

 When I was asked to be on the reunion committee for Occidental College, my alma mater, I was determined to make it a party to remember that would help my classmates connect to each other and the college like super glue.
 As it happens, the class of ‘83s most famous alum was Barry aka Barack Obama.
 Would he come to the reunion?
 Or would his Presidential duties keep him away?
 In the end, we knew it didn’t matter because even if he couldn’t come, POTUS (President Of The United States) would be there in spirit in the form of a life-sized cut-out that everyone would be dying to tell stories about and take photo ops with.